-Piste skiing in Kitzbühel and Kirchberg is mostly intermediate with a few blacks, there are enough smooth, cruising pistes for the beginner and lower intermediate to keep harmony in any mixed-skill group.
+Piste skiing in Kitzbühel and Kirchberg is mostly intermediate with a few blacks, however, there are enough smooth, cruising pistes for the beginner and intermediate to keep harmony in any mixed-skill group.

-Expert skiers, except those concentrating on their times down the Hahnenkamm or the Gaisberg above Kirchberg, should ski on something more challenging than the prepared pistes.
+Expert skiers can either concentrate on their times down the Hahnenkamm or the Gaisberg above Kirchberg.
+Or should ski on something more challenging than the prepared pistes.
 Guides can take serious skiers on off-piste expeditions from Kitzbühel or Kirchberg that will delight even the most hardened experts.

 NOTE: Ski Resorts change all the time.
 This information may now be out of date and some of the information may be inaccurate.
 Please visit the official ski resort site for Kitzbuhel for the latest information.